MetaCenterCloudPuppet/cesnet-autoupdate/README.md

       randomwait => 1200,
     }

-Updates at random time 7:00 - 7:20 each day and send email notification, if someting were updated.
+Update at random time 7:00 - 7:20 each day and send email notification, if someting was updated.

 <a name="reference"/>
 ## Reference